 Even if you get your partner and kids behind your new healthy eating plan, getting people to try new foods can be hard.
 Kids like certain things, and certain adults like certain things.
 So how do you break the routine and introduce new recipes and ingredients in your home?
 Here are a few ideas:

 - Find your favorites – Find a couple of recipes you know everyone likes and always have a couple of these prepped and frozen for emergency meals.
-That way when your kids or husband refuse to eat your zoodles, you have something that can be served without cooking an entire extra meal on the fly.
+That way when your kids or partner refuse to eat your zoodles, you have something that can be served without cooking an entire extra meal on the fly.

 - Keep it kid-friendly – For some kid-friendly recipes, check out our round up blog post here.
 You might find some new recipes to put into the rotation that everyone will enjoy.